Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use a managed NAT gateway to connect to Amazon S3.
 - [x] Deploy a VPC endpoint to connect to Amazon S3.
 - [ ] Deploy an internet gateway to connect to Amazon S3.

+### A company runs an application on Amazon EC2 instances.
+The EC2 instances are in an Auto Scaling group and run behind an Application Load Balancer (ALB).
+The application experiences errors when total requests exceed 100 requests per second.
+A SysOps administrator must collect information about total requests for a 2-week period to determine when requests exceeded this threshold.
+What should the SysOps administrator do to collect this data?

+- [x] Use the ALB's `RequestCount` metric.
+Configure a time range of 2 weeks and a period of 1 minute.
+Examine the chart to determine peak traffic times and volumes.
+- [ ] Use Amazon CloudWatch metric math to generate a sum of request counts for all the EC2 instances over a 2-week period.
+Sort by a 1-minute interval.
+- [ ] Create Amazon CloudWatch custom metrics on the EC2 launch configuration templates to create aggregated request metrics across all the EC2 instances.
+- [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule.
+Configure an EC2 event matching pattern that creates a metric that is based on EC2 requests.
+Display the data in a graph.

+### A SysOps administrator needs to create a report that shows how many bytes are sent to and received from each target group member for an Application Load Balancer (ALB).
+Which combination of steps should the SysOps administrator take to meet these requirements?
+(Choose two.)

+- [x] Enable access logging for the ALB.
+Save the logs to an Amazon S3 bucket.
+- [ ] Install the Amazon CloudWatch agent on the instances in the target group.
+- [x] Use Amazon Athena to query the ALB logs.
+Query the table.
+Use the `received_bytes` and `sent_bytes` fields to calculate the total bytes grouped by the target port field.
+- [ ] Use Amazon Athena to query the ALB logs.
+Query the table.
+Use the `received_bytes` and `sent_bytes` fields to calculate the total bytes grouped by the client port field.
+- [ ] Create an Amazon CloudWatch dashboard that shows the Sum statistic of the ProcessedBytes metric for the ALB.

+### A company's SysOps administrator manages a fleet of Windows Amazon EC2 instances that run in a single AWS account.
+The instances have a tag that includes a key of `OS` and a value of `Windows`.
+The company uses AWS Systems Manager to patch the instances.
+The company has installed the Amazon CloudWatch agent on the instances, but the configuration is inconsistent.
+The SysOps administrator needs to reconfigure every instance to use the same predefined CloudWatch configuration.
+Which combination of steps will meet these requirements?
+(Choose two.)

+- [ ] Store the CloudWatch agent configuration file in an Amazon S3 bucket.
+- [ ] Store the contents of the CloudWatch agent configuration file in Systems Manager OpsCenter.
+- [x] Store the contents of the CloudWatch agent configuration file in Systems Manager Parameter Store.
+- [x] Create a Systems Manager State Manager association to run the `AmazonCloudWatch-ManageAgent` Systems Manager Run Command document.
+Select Systems Manager as an optional configuration source.
+Target the instances based on tag values.
+- [ ] Create a Systems Manager State Manager association to run the `AmazonCloudWatch-ManageAgent` Systems Manager Run Command document.
+Configure the document to use the S3 bucket location as the configuration source.
+Target the instances based on tag value.